esphome/esphome-docs/components/lcd-menu.rst

         - type: label
           text: 'Label 1'

+    # Encoder to provide navigation
+    sensor:
+      - platform: rotary_encoder
+        ...
+        on_anticlockwise:
+          - lcd_menu.up:
+        on_clockwise:
+          - lcd_menu.down:

+    # A de-bounced GPIO is used to 'click'
+    binary_sensor:
+      - platform: gpio
+        ...
+        filters:
+          - delayed_on: 10ms
+          - delayed_off: 10ms
+        on_press:
+          - lcd_menu.enter:

 Configuration variables:

 - **id** (*Optional*, :ref:`config-id`): Manually specify the ID used for code generation.